 You really only need a notebook and a pencil to get going, however most Bullet Journalers seem to be closet stationery addicts!

-Before you go ahead and spend a fortune on stationery, I’d advise experimenting first.
-I’ve spent a fortune on brush pens and it turns out its really not my thing!
+Before you go ahead and spend a fortune on stationery, we’d advise experimenting first.
+Jo our founder spent a fortune on brush pens and it turns out it’s really not her thing!

 Of course, here at Oops a Daisy, we specialise in creating journal stencils to help journalers create beautiful and useful spreads quickly and easily, no artistic talent required!